belovedpearl/mycar_frontend/README.md

 I have added a share function to the website to allow users share contents of each posts across different medias like twitter, facebook, pinterest and mail.
 All users can share posts from this platform, this is to further promote the awareness for this site.

 Using the [react share](https://www.npmjs.com/package/react-share) documentation on react, [this video](https://youtu.be/XViKPMwEZFU?si=VjywkKN-rYOY09Cx) and a bootstrap dropdown, I was able to include a share post feature on the platforms mentioned.
+Posts can be shared from the homepage and from the post detail page.

 [Picture of the share feature]()

 ### Upvote and Downvote

 Authenticated users are able to add an upvote and downvote to post by clicking on the thumbs up and thumbs down icon respectively.
 The website is designed in a way that users that have created an upvote for a post cannot also create a downvote for the same vote to prevent double votes from the same user.
+Also double clicking the icon will remove the already created vote.
 Authors of posts are not allowed to upvote or downvote their posts.

 [Picture of upvote and downvote feature]()